SPIRITUAL CHRISTIAN

 PROJECTING EGO IN THE WORLDLY ILLUSION

 Humans are created in the image and likeness of God with a triune self.
 This means humans have a singular spirit with three distinct expressions of consciousness in one personality or one triune self: the Knower, Thinker, and Doer respectively or the spiritual self, the holy self, and the human self.
-(See: diagrams below) Our triune self reflects the Holy Trinity’s triune spirit.
-(See: diagram at bottom) (Also, see Divine Human in diagrams) Although the human is configured as a triune self, there is a significant, yet revealing difference, between the Divine Trinity and the human person in regard to the personal principles existing in both.
+(See: diagrams below) Our triune self reflects the Holy Trinity’s triune spirit. (diagram at bottom) Although the human is configured as a triune self, there is a significant, yet revealing difference, between the Divine Trinity and the human person in regard to the personal principles existing in both.

 In the Divine Being, the Holy Trinity, there is nothing which exists in an unrealized state as everything is totally and completely transparent to Itself and within Itself.
 Thus, there is no space in the life of Divinity for unconsciousness or even super-consciousness.
 God’s nature is a personal triune Self-Realization which is one nature of the Father and of the Son and of the Holy Spirit, with each hypostasis (any person of the Holy Trinity) having divinity in its own way, for itself, and for the other hypostases within the Trinity.